Doug Mastriano: Cannabis prohibition

 Mastriano opposed efforts by Governor Tom Wolf to legalize recreational cannabis.
 He has said that cannabis "causes an increase in violence, mental illness and driving under the influence" and that ending the prohibition is "madness and stupid".
-In reference to states like California and Colorado that have legalized marijuana, Mastriano has said "[all] it's done is destroy their society," and turned the states "into rat holes and third-world backwashes."
+In a 2019 interview, in reference to states like California and Colorado that have legalized cannabis, Mastriano has said "[all] it's done is destroy their society," and turned the states "into rat holes and third-world backwashes".

 Caucus meetings

 In 2021, Mastriano was banned from attending closed-door Republican state senate caucus meetings after he publicly shared information that was meant to be confidential.
 After fellow members requested he be let back in, Mastriano was allowed to attend caucus meetings starting on May 23, 2022.

+Chemtrails

+Mastriano has made social media posts reminiscent of the chemtrail conspiracy theory.
+In December 2022, Mastriano posted photos of contrails over his senate district and linked to an article discussing a government research proposal to investigate whether releasing aerosols into the upper atmosphere to reflect solar radiation would combat climate change.
+In November 2023, Mastriano posted another photo of what he insinuated were abnormal contrails, and claimed, "I have legislation to stop this."

 Confederate monuments

 In early summer 2020, fictitious rumors circulated online that a July 4 protest near Gettysburg National Military Park would involve burning the US Flag and calling for the removal of Confederate monuments and memorials.
 No permit was issued and although the protest did not materialize, "hundreds" of individuals showed up to counter the fictitious protest, many in tactical gear, heavily armed, and brandishing Confederate flags.
 Profanity-laced shouting matches took place between this group and cemetery visitors throughout the afternoon.
 In October 2020, Mastriano introduced Senate Bill 1321 to protect such monuments from being removed or vandalized.
 Mastriano said "We don't have to destroy the past.
 We don't have to rewrite the past ...
 We should learn from it, understand it, and become even better."